sangeethnandakumar/ExpenceTracker/README.md

 ## Overview
 > ### _This repository contains a "comprehensive expense tracking solution developed as <font color="blue"><u>one of my hobby project</u></font>."_

-One of my hobby project I architected and deployed on my Linux server.
+One of my hobby project architected and deployed on my Linux server.
 Built on clean architecture as 3 microservices, it features a .NET 8 WebAPI containerized with Docker.
 Supports distributed logging and tracing with Seq, metrics with Prometheus and Grafana.
 A Flutter app logs expenses and manages categories.
 The system uses RabbitMQ for messaging, Redis for caching, MongoDB for persistence, EF Core as ORM, Firebase for notifications, Azure EntraAD for auth & Blob storage for archrivals.

 <hr/>